-Just off the expressway, south of Sydney, there is an amazing set of buildings with orange-tiled roofs.
-They are set between Mount Kembla and the sea and are destined to become a hot tourist attraction.
+Just off the expressway, south of Sydney, Australia, there is an amazing set of buildings with orange-tiled roofs.
+They are set between Mount Kembla and the sea and have become a major tourist attraction.
 The complex is a Buddhist Temple called Nan Tien (Paradise of the Southern Hemisphere), run by the Fo Kuang Shan sect of Buddhism.
 In the project is a 100 room motel for visitors.
 The religious center serves to "promote cultural exchanges between East and West, and especially to propagate Buddhism."
 There is a large columbarium wall, a resting-place for the ashes of ancestors.
 Part of the Buddhist ritual involves saying prayers for the dead to help them get into the land of paradise, nirvana.
 The Fo Kuang Shan sect comes from Taiwan and is a liberal sect of Buddhism, but very evangelistic.
 They offer a way of life which emphasizes peace, high morality and respect for old age.

 The Buddha (the Enlightened One) was a prince named Siddartha Guatama who lived in Nepal around 500BC.
-As he observed the horrors of the world around him he proclaimed his "4 Noble Truths": Suffering is universal, the cause of suffering is selfish desire, the cure for suffering is the elimination of desire, and desire is eliminated by following the "Noble Eightfold Path."
+As he observed the horrors of the world around him he proclaimed his 4 Noble Truths: Suffering is universal, the cause of suffering is selfish desire, the cure for suffering is the elimination of desire, and desire is eliminated by following The Noble Eightfold Path.
 This path involves having right views, aspirations, speech, action, mode of working, effort, awareness and meditation.